databricks-solutions/caspers-kitchens/docs/_posts/2025-10-29-choosing-best-model-for-agent.md

 In a production scenario, you'd typically want to evaluate models on a held-out test set that's separate from the examples you used for alignment.
 This prevents overfitting to your alignment data and gives you a more accurate picture of how models perform on new cases.
 Here, we're using the same 15 examples for simplicity, but the workflow scales to larger datasets with proper train/test splits.

 ## What This Enables

+This process enabled Casper's to rigorously compare different models to power its complaints agent, without needing to leave Databricks or authenticate outside resources.

 Model choice stops being a gamble when you can evaluate systematically.
 Databricks gives you access to OpenAI, Anthropic, Google, and Meta models in one workspace with unified authentication and governance.
 You're not locked into a single provider's roadmap or pricing—you can compare GPT-5 against Claude against Llama on your actual data and switch based on performance, cost, or latency requirements.